joverlee521/Word-Guess-Game/README.md

 # Word-Guess-Game
-Hangman Game - A simple game designed with html, css, boostrap, and javascript.
+Hangman Game - A simple game designed with html, css, bootstrap, and javascript.

 ## How to Play
 1. Start the game by pressing any key!